Magnetic Contactor- Principle, Types, Advantages

 Magnetic Contactor

-It is an electromechanical device, whose objective is to establish or interrupt the flow of current, either in the power circuit or in the control circuit.
+It is an electromechanical device whose objective is to establish or interrupt the flow of current in the power or control circuits.

-It is a device with the capacity to cut off the electrical current of a receiver or installation.
-When the coil of the magnetic contactor receive the supply from remote.
-It has two operating positions.
-One position is at rest when it does not receive any action from the control circuit and another position is unstable when this action occurs.
+It is a device that can cut off the electrical current of a receiver or installation.
+When the magnetic contactor coil receives the supply from the remote, it has two operating positions.
+One position is at rest when it does not receive any action from the control circuit, and another position is unstable when this action occurs.

 Magnetic Contactor Working Principle

-A contactor driven by magnetic energy consists of a magnetic core (core and armature) as well as a coil that generates a magnetic field strong enough to overcome the forces of the springs that keep the two parts of the core apart.
-One of these parts, usually, the armature is integrally attached to the device and is responsible for actuating the electrical contacts.
+A contactor driven by magnetic energy consists of a magnetic core (core and armature) and a coil that generates a magnetic field strong enough to overcome the forces of the springs that keep the two parts of the core apart.
+One of these parts, usually the armature, is integrally attached to the device and actuates the electrical contacts.

 Electromagnet

-The magnetic circuit is made up of a (fixed) core, an armature (mobile), and the shadow loop, the latter required for electromagnets powered with alternating current.
-The magnetic circuit includes a small air gap in the “closed “position, to prevent any remaining flux from holding the moving armature.
+The magnetic circuit comprises a (fixed) core, an armature (mobile), and the shadow loop, the latter required for electromagnets powered with alternating current.
+The magnetic circuit includes a small air gap in the “closed “position to prevent any remaining flux from holding the moving armature.

 Core

 The core is made of silicon steel sheets tightly bonded to reduce energy losses caused by the circulation of current parasites.
-Its function is to house the coil and concentrate the magnetic flux created by it and attract the armor.
+Its function is to house the coil, concentrate its magnetic flux, and attract the armor.

 The armature is the moving element of the electromagnet.
-It is very similar to that of the nucleus, but unlike it, it does not have turns of shade.
-Its main function is to close the magnetic circuit and drag with to mobile contacts.
+It is very similar to the nucleus, but unlike it, it does not have turns of shade.
+Its main function is to close the magnetic circuit and drag it to mobile contacts.

 Coil

 The force of attraction of the electromagnet is a function of the magnetic flux that goes through.
-To originate this flux, there is an excitation coil that is housed in one of the columns of the electromagnet core.
+To originate this flux, an excitation coil is housed in one of the columns of the electromagnet core.
 The reels can be wound on a spool of insulating resin.

 Enameled copper wire with a circular section is generally used for the construction of coils, and the procedures for their preparation are techniques well known.